threedworld-mit/tdw/Documentation/python/add_ons/resonance_audio_initializer.md

 - `avatar_id` The ID of the listening avatar.

-- `env_id` The ID of the environment (room) to enable reverberation in.
+- `region_id` The ID of the scene region (room) to enable reverberation in.
 If -1, the reverb space will encapsulate the entire scene instead of a single room.

 - `floor` The floor material.
 [Read this for a list of options.](../../api/command_api.md#set_reverb_space_simple)